AwesomeJackify/astro-media/src/content/blog/costs-calculator.md

 This calculator is designed to estimate the time and cost required to build a website based on various user inputs.
 This tool is particularly useful for individuals and businesses who want to understand the effort involved in creating a website and compare it with the cost of hiring professional web design agencies.

-<em>In the following calculations, we referenced Wix's Business plan [2] as the website builder, Small Business Business Web Designs' professional package [1] as the big web agency and Astro Media NZ as the small web dev agency.</em>
+<em>In the following calculations, we referenced Wix's Business plan [2] as the website builder, Small Business Business Web Designs' professional package [1] as the big web agency and Astro Media NZ as the small web dev agency.
+The data used is as of May 2024.</em>

 ## How the Maths Works